 NCTC Rides are free and operate every Saturday and Sunday.
-On Saturday we have ‘LED’ social and club rides together with a training ride if there are the numbers.
-On Sunday we do not have ‘LED’ rides but we split into groups according to how far/fast riders would like to go.
+On Saturday we have ‘LED or guided’ social and club rides together with a training ride if there are the numbers.
+On Sunday we do not have ‘LED or guided’ rides but we split into groups according to how far/fast riders would like to go.
 If you are a non member you are welcome to join us for three free rides after which we would ask you to become a member of the club.

 We meet in the Newmarket Leisure Centre at 8.45am (with a view to leaving at 9:00am PROMPT) every Saturday and Sunday.
 Please keep an eye on the club’s Facebook page for details and routes.

 - Routes are published for each led ride, we also publish suggested routes for the Sunday rides, riders should familiarize themselves with the route.
 The routes all start and finish at Newmarket Leisure Centre and will be shown on the EVENTS TAB of our Facebook page.

 - Speed is an average and will always vary depending on the conditions and the route.
 A strong and experienced club rider might average almost 20 mph on flat roads without a wind.
 For less stronger riders, those planning sportives or still building their experience and strength, a ride at anything from 12 – 15 mph is very respectable.

 - Coffee and cake are sometimes social – sometimes essential!
 We are fortunate to have many good stops around Newmarket and we plan accordingly.

 These are the main ride ‘types’ we offer: